farazkh80/clubHub/README.txt

    * adminEngine calls upon the club class in case of any operations related to club information.
       * club class calls upon the dataBaseCon class to implement the adjustments initiated by adminEngine in the clubs database.
    * adminEngine calls upon the admin class in case of any operations related to the admin information.
-      * admin class implement the adjustments initiated by adminEngine in the admins database.
+      * admin  class calls upon the dataBaseCon class to implement the adjustments initiated by adminEngine in the admins database.